25 Ideas Under $25 for Summer Fun With Kids in Charlotte

 8. Visit Anne Springs Close Greenway.

-It’s $5 per car to enter and hike or bike the more than 40 miles or trails at the greenway in Fort Mill.
+Hike or bike the more than 40 miles of trails at the greenway in Fort Mill.
 Canoeing, horseback riding and other programs are available.
-Most are free or less than $5.
+Admission is $14 per person, kids 5 – 12 is $7.
+Or become a member for free admission.

 13. Hike at Crowders Mountain State Park.